 Also check out my book Understanding Medical Marijuana, available as an ebook on Amazon Kindle.

-A virtual parade of Porsches and Ferraris rained down onto Sunset Boulevard as I walked to my favorite coffee shop in West Hollywood for a meeting with an aspiring cannabis business.
+A virtual parade of Porsches and Ferraris rained down upon Sunset Boulevard as I walked to my favorite coffee shop in West Hollywood for a meeting with an aspiring cannabis business.
 At times past in my career (such as during the dot com in the 1990s), I had to knock on plenty of doors to monetize my skills and experience.

 Things are different now.

 The greenrush, combined with a relatively small number of people who do what I do for a living, has resulted in plenty of knocks at my door.
-Each of these parties is interested in one thing: Launching a cannabis business in what promises to be a very rewarding industry segment for the organizations and cannapreneurs that have what it takes to survive in such a volatile—yet promising—market.
+Each of these parties is interested in one thing: Launching a cannabis business in what promises to be a very rewarding industry segment.
+Especially for the organizations and cannapreneurs that have what it takes to survive in such a volatile—yet promising—market.

 One of the most pressing issues for a new cannabis business—be it a small-budget solopreneur project or a multi-million dollar corporate effort—is the deadlines set by jurisdictions for submission of permit and license applications.
 It is these deadlines that are putting prospective cannabis businesses in a panic.